 BSN Program Start Schedule

-Due to program requirements (course load, studying, lab and clinical time), students are encouraged to reduce outside commitments, to include work.
+Due to program requirements (course load, studying, lab and clinical time), students are encouraged to reduce outside commitments where possible.
 When work is essential, we strongly suggest students find an employer who is flexible.

+Yes.
 Transportation will be required all four semesters to ensure success within the clinical experience.
+While students may have the opportunity to carpool with other students, it is best to not rely on this form or transportation.

 Our students go to a number of hospitals within the greater Twin Cities area, which include major health systems like M Health Fairview University of Minnesota Medical Center; Children’s Minnesota; HealthPartners; North Memorial Healthcare; Gillette Children’s Hospital; the VA Healthcare System; Mayo Health and more.